-Each year we offer STFC-funded studentships, which cover tuition fees (at the home/EU rate) and maintenance (at the rate of £16,296 in 2016/7, inclusive of London allowance), as well as funding for travel and a long-term attachment at a research facility.
+One of our primary sources of funded studentships, STFC positions cover tuition fees (at the home/EU rate) and maintenance (at the rate of £16,296 in 2016/7, inclusive of London allowance), as well as funding for travel and a long-term attachment at a research facility.

-While STFC studentships are open to all nationalities, to be eligible for the funding you must have settled status in the UK (i.e. have no restriction on how long you can stay), and have been "ordinary resident" in the UK for 3 years prior to the start of the studentship.
+To be eligible for STFC funding you must have settled status in the UK (i.e. have no restriction on how long you can stay), and have been "ordinary resident" in the UK for 3 years prior to the start of the studentship.
 Additionally, non-EU nationals cannot have been residing in the UK during that period wholly or mainly for the purpose of higher education.

 UCL offers funding through the Impact scheme, in which UCL provides half of the costs of a studentship (EU fees, living costs, research expenses) if the other half can be matched from another funding source.
 Details can be found here.
 If you have suggestions for sources of funding where the matching funds can be found, please contact us to discuss this possibility.

 International ScholarshipsEach year, UCL offers funding through two main schemes covering both fees and maintenance.
 These are highly competitive, and we recommend contacting us as early as possible in order to apply for them as deadlines are typically early in January.

 - UCL Graduate School Research Scholarships (GSRS).
 They cover both fees and cost of living.
 Further details can be found on the central UCL GSRS page.
 Outstanding candidates have a good chance of being successful.
 From past experience, successful candidates had at least one research publication at the time of applying.
 Applicants for the GRS are automatically considered for the ORS as well.
 We strongly advise contacting us early, before December for a PhD starting the following October, so we can help you with the application.